EpictetusHonor/hangman_In_Pascal/README.md

 # Hangman-in-pascal
-Implementation of the Hangman game in Pascal, showcasing fundamental structured programming techniques, clean control flow, and modular design.
+Educational implementation of the Hangman game in Pascal, focusing on structured logic, control flow, and modular organization.